Gabriola Volunteer Fire Department

 The best tool we have available to increase our community’s resilience to wildfire, and prevent catastrophic losses to assets and critical infrastructure.
 The FireSmart program suggests altering the landscape around structures to help decrease the chance that they ignite during a wildfire.
 Learn more by visiting www.firesmartbc.ca, and learn more about the RDN’s wildfire resiliency plans at www.getinvolved.rdn.ca/rdn-wildfire-resiliency

 You can also book a free FireSmart Home Assessment with our team for a 1:1 consultation, or contact our FireSmart Coordinator at firstname.lastname@example.org to learn more about the program.

 Any landscaping waste material generated from yard clean up and FireSmarting activities!

 No stumps, treated or painted wood, plywood, construction waste, plastics or synthetic materials.
 No commercial vehicles.
-All loads will be inspected to ensure no prohibited materials end up in the pile, and all participants must sign a waiver. (print and sign your own waiver here to speed up the process)
+All loads will be inspected to ensure no prohibited materials end up in the pile, and all participants must sign a waiver.

 Can I drop off more than one load?